 Every human – including you – has 23 pairs of chromosomes.
-22 of your chromosomes are what are referred to as “numbered chromosomes”, the remaining chromosome is your sex chromosome, which determines whether or not you are male or female.
+22 of your chromosomes are what are referred to as “numbered chromosomes”, the remaining chromosome is the chromosome which determines whether you are male or female.

 Contained within each of your 22 pairs of numbered chromosomes is your DNA.
-It’s what makes you who you are, and it is what DNA testing companies use to compare you with other DNA test takers, and to determine your ethnicity estimate.
+Your unique DNA is what makes you who you are, and it is what DNA testing companies use to compare you with other DNA test takers, and to determine your ethnicity estimate.

-Cool fact: Each chromosome is a different size, and thus contains a different number of genes.
+Each chromosome is a different size, and thus contains a different number of genes.
 This is the reason why, if you have ever seen a chromosome browser, the chromosomes shown seem bigger or small than the others.

 What is autosomal DNA?

 In fact, scientists used to think that autosomal DNA was “junk DNA”.
 Until fairly recently, they didn’t understand the wealth of information that it contains.
 I’m so glad that they figured out how useful it can be!

 What are centimorgans?

 The way centimorgans are measured is an advanced topic for beginners, so I’ll make sure just to stick with relevant definitions for this post.

-When genes are close together on a chromosome, they will likely be recombined (for our purposes, read: inherited) together with nearby genes.
+When genes are close together on a chromosome, they will likely be recombined, or inherited, together with nearby genes.
 DNA testing companies have special equipment and technology that can determine the likelihood that a group of genes were inherited together with nearby genes, and how “long” this group of genes is, including start and end positions of the group genes on an individual chromosome.

 Geneticists describe this genetic distance in “centimorgans”, which is often abbreviated as “cM” or “cMs”.